Opportunities in Sociology, a pamphlet from Canadian Sociological Association about career opportunities.

 How to declare a module

 Every year there is an Intent to Register period in spring, when students use Student Centre to request registration in an academic program and/or module for the subsequent fall/winter term.
 You will receive announcements regarding this period by email each year.
-Attend ITR information sessions, held by our Sociology Program Advisor, to get answers to any questions you may have about Sociology modules and requirements.
+Attend ITR information sessions, held by our Sociology Program Assistant, to get answers to any questions you may have about Sociology modules and requirements.

 Note: The grades you achieve in your first-year courses will qualify you for different Sociology modules.
 See First Year Requirements above.